jhdeov/RedTyp/README.md

 >>		Agta 	diminutive   	Initial C

-4. If the user wants to run the 2-way FST for initial C reduplication in Agta, he first need to get the 2-way FST recipe for initial C reduplication.
+4. If you want to run the 2-way FST for initial C reduplication in Agta, then you first need to get the 2-way FST recipe for initial C reduplication.
 Do to so, run the following query.

 ~~~~sql